nicogravel/UNICOG_ResearchLog/README.md

   touch pyproject.toml.py
   ```

-  and add the following to setup.py:
+  and add the following to pyproject.toml:

   ```toml
   [build-system]